JefGrailet/treenet/v3/README.md

 ---

+### *Pre-alias resolution* to better deal with load-balanced paths

+From version 3.3 and onwards, `TreeNET` now conducts a shorter alias resolution phase exclusively on labels of multi-label nodes (in the network tree) to ensure these labels are not alias of each other themselves.
+If such aliases happen to exist, then `TreeNET` takes them into account for the full alias resolution.

+---

 ## Content of this folder

 Currently, this repository grants access to the source files of `TreeNET` *Arborist*, `TreeNET` *Architect* (dedicated to dataset transformation and analysis) and `TreeNET` *Forester* (dedicated to second opinion probing for existing datasets and dataset merging), respectively found in *Arborist/*, *Architect/* and *Forester/* sub-folders.